backdrop-ops/backdrop-docker/README.md

       MYSQL_DATABASE: backdrop
 ```

-## Step 4:  Launch docker in such a way that it processes the startup file
+## Step 4:  Launch docker in such a way that it knows to process the startup file
 While in the `docker-eval` directory, enter the following command:

 `docker compose up`